Trustees

 Vice President, Adam Tissot is a patent attorney with the US Department of Commerce and an active resident of Pendleton.

-Treasurer, Kat Pepmeyer is the Executive Director for Cincinnati Toolbank, a crucial backbone organization for the work in our neighborhoods.
+Secretary, Kat Pepmeyer is the Executive Director for Cincinnati Toolbank, a crucial backbone organization for the work in our neighborhoods.
 She lives in Madisonville and is currently on the Board of MCURC and has previously been on the Board of the Madisonville Community Council.

 Keith Blake is an IT systems professional with over 30 years’ experience in development, administration and support of solutions for international companies.
 A former member of the USN Reserves, he is a father of three (all attended CPS), and has been a resident of the West End for 30 years.
 Keith is a long time community volunteer, including serving as President of the West End Community Council, working on CPD CPOP and other local initiatives in his community, and has received Keep Cincinnati Beautiful’s 5 Star Volunteer Award.
 Keith volunteered with Invest for several years and served as a Board Appointment from 2017-2018, before being elected to his first term in 2019.